Ivecia/snipersim/LLVM.md

 rm parallel-add.bc
 ```

-Noted that the main thread will generate trace in `trace_main.txt`, and other threads will generate trace in `trace_i.txt` where i is the id of that thread. **Different applications will generate traces with same filenames, so it is important to copy any file to other place between trace generation.**
+Noted that the main thread will generate trace in `trace_main.txt`, and other threads will generate trace in `trace_i.txt` where i is the id of that thread.

+**Important: Different applications will generate traces with same filenames, so it is important to copy any files to other place between trace generations.**

 ## Running benchmark in sniper

-Step 1, make a dictionary under `snipersim/test/`, like `snipersim/test/magic`, prepare all things which is needed by sniper.
+Step 1, make a directory under `snipersim/test/`, like `snipersim/test/magic`, prepare all things which is needed by sniper.

 ```
 mkdir snipersim/test/magic
 cd snipersim/test/magic
 ```

-Step 2, copy all files under `prepare` folder, and all related materials.
+Step 2, copy all files under `prepare` folder, copy all benchmarks under `test` folder, and prepare `diy.txt`.

 ```
 cp -r snipersim/trace/prepare/* snipersim/test/magic